Oh, do I love lists of everything!

 53. Always do just one thing at a time

 This may be a personal preference, but I found that getting organized is a lot harder if I’m jumping from one thing to another.

 Start with one thing, finish it, and then do another.

-54. Use colored folders for color-coded organizing.
+54. Use color-coded organizing

 Colored folders (they’re sometimes called file pockets) make it so much easier to sort papers, bills, binders, and tasks.

-55. Keep a food diary.
+55. Keep a food diary

 This may not be for everyone but it’s especially useful for those who are trying to lose weight or have to keep a specific diet because of their health issues.

-57. Keep a birthday calendar.
+57. Keep a birthday and anniversary calendar